dfgprice3/Movie_Sentiment_Scoring/README.md

 # Movie_Sentiment_Scoring

-Vader and other modeling used to identify positive and negative movie reviews.
+Vader and other modeling approaches were used to identify positive and negative movie reviews from the IMDB database.